expiaz/master1-internship/doc/src/hijack.md

 # Hijack

+This module uses the `BCC micro:bit`, make sure it's plugged in your PC.
 As explained in the corresponding documentation^[https://homepages.laas.fr/rcayre/mirage-documentation/blemodules.html#id87], this integrated Mirage module named `ble_hijack` allows to:

 > *sniff an established connection, synchronize to it and jam the packet emitted by the slave.
 As a consequence, if the master reachs its timeout value, it disconnects from the slave device and the attacker is able to communicate with the slave device instead of him.*.